Today I am sharing how I organize our kid’s school work (projects, drawing, tests) that they bring home.

 Your kids bring home papers, art projects, homework, tests, drawings… (this list will go on & on & on…)

-Mickey and I have four kids (picture below) and I need to stay on top of things, so I’m come up with a few solutions over the years.
+Mickey and I have four kids (picture below) and I need to stay on top of things, so I’ve come up with a few solutions over the years.

 Yes… kids bring home a lot of stuff!!
 That’s why I need to take my own declutter course every year. 🙂

 It started years ago…

 When our son started preschool, the crafts & papers came pouring in!
 Fast forward two years.
 I now have kids in preschool and elementary school.
 Imagine the papers that come home!
 My friend, Samantha, gave me a great idea and I was ready to get started.
 I grabbed materials and got started!
 I bought binders, plastic sleeves, sharpies and highlighters (to high-light dates on their projects).
 I printed out sheets out for every grade.
 (You can print this sheet & add your child’s name & grade)

 So, each child picked one color (I bought their favorite colors) and I wrote their names with a Sharpie on the side (trust me, you don’t want this marker to run or it will look very messy- stick with using a Sharpie).
 I bought the widest binders that they had and I bought protective sheets to go in them.

 Here is how I organize school papers and artwork:

 The first day that they bring something home, they pick which thing is their favorite and it goes on the refrigerator (each child has a magnet) Normally, it stays there one day.
-We will call this Day #1′s paper.
-You could also put Day 1’s paper in a special place to display their work (I love this one from artists helping children)
+You could also display it somewhere in your house.
+The idea below, from Artists Helping Children, is so creative.

 On day two, we will take Day 1’s paper and replace it with Day 2’s paper.
 We are only keeping one paper displayed at a time.

-On Day 3, we are going to go ahead and replace Day #2′s paper with Day #3′s paper… and so on.
-They can help.
+On Day three, we are going to go ahead and replace Day two′s paper with Day three′s paper… and so on.